asteitz/Project_6/app/src/main/java/com/example/project7/README.md

 In our efforts to complete Project 07 we implemented an interactive Ui (User Interface) that allows the user to add notes utilizing Firebase's Realtime Database.

 This app allows for a user to:
+- Log in to their account
+- Sign up if they are not in the system
 - Create a new note
 - Edit a previous Note
 - Delete an Existing Note